liang-tao-se/avengers_vs_invaders/README.md

 * In the tab-delimited text files (named after avenger names) under **task2** subfolder under `Option2_Tab_Delimited_Text` folder

 You can choose to finish this task with either **bloated-form** or **lite-form** tables as you like.

-Oh, And I almost forgot to explain to you what shorthands of **avenger role(s)** you will need to put in those table fields, namely:

-* A stands for attack role
-* D stands for defense role
-* H stands for healing role
-* AD stands for attack + defense roles
-* AH stands for attack + healing roles
-* DH stands for defense + healing roles
-* ADH stands for attack + defense + healing roles

 Just don't forget any superheroes and don't create duplicated tables for any one of them.
 Best luck to you, my young Chief Communication and Friendship Officer!